qmatyanlab/TSENN/README.md

 * `real part of dielectric tensor`
 * `imaginary part of dielectric tensor`

-The permittivity data is stored as a NumPy array of shape `(3001, 3, 3)`, where `3001` corresponds to the number of photon energy points.
+The dielectric tensor data is stored as a NumPy array of shape `(3001, 3, 3)`, where `3001` corresponds to the number of photon energy points.
 Each tensor is a $3 \times 3$ matrix in Cartesian coordinates ($xx, xy, ..., zz$).